salmg/TokenGet/README.md

 # TokenGet

 TokenGet is a tool to intercept Samsung Pay tokens using a credit card reader and a raspberry zero.

-TokenGet Hardware:
+TokenGet device:
-Raspberry Zero
-Lipo 3.7 V
-PowerBoost 1000
-Credit Card reader one head
-USB adapters
-USB WIFI dongle
-Mini OTG USB
-Cell phone armband
+Raspberry Zero, Lipo 3.7 V, PowerBoost 1000, Credit Card reader one head, USB adapters, USB WIFI dongle , Mini OTG USB, Cell phone armband

+However, the script does not need any special hardware to be executed.

 You must edit the email from hotmail and the password of the account.
 To run the *.py after raspberry zero boots up automatically, you have to add a line of code at the end of /etc/profile file:

 sudo nano /etc/profile